subfusc/ruby-warlight-2-starter-bot/README.md

-bot.rb contains the I/O. The game uses Standard in/out to communicate with the bot, so its simple puts and $stdin that is used for communicating with the server. it is important to note that the I/O should be done synchronusly, so the option SYNC = true is imporant to have.
+bot.rb contains the I/O. The game uses Standard in/out to communicate with the bot, so its simple puts and $stdin that is used for communicating with the server. it is important to note that the I/O should be done synchronusly, so the option STDOUT.sync = true is imporant to have.

 ### Upload to Warlight Server

-zip the necessesary ruby files and upload on your profile page.
-The starter files are: bot.rb, world-map.rb, game-logic.rb, land.rb, region.rb, server-settings.rb, super-region.rb
+zip the necessesary ruby files and upload the resulting file on your profile page.
+The starter files are: bot.rb, world-map.rb, game-logic.rb, land.rb, region.rb,
+server-settings.rb, super-region.rb

 #### Linux: